When Death Occurs

 When a death occurs at a hospital/nursing home/hospice facility

 The staff of a health care facility such as a hospital or a nursing home will notify you and the necessary authorities immediately after a death has occurred.
-If the funeral home name has been provided to the hospital or nursing home, we will be notified at the time of death.
-If you are present at the hospital when the funeral director arrives, we will ask a few questions about the deceased wishes and set up a time convenient with you to come into the funeral home to make final arrangements; however, if you are not present at the facility,the funeral director will contact you by telephone to arrange a convenient time to discuss these arrangements.
+If the funeral home name has been provided to the hospital or nursing home, we should be notified by the time of death, or you can call us too.
+If you are present at the hospital when the funeral director arrives, we will ask a few questions about the deceased wishes and set up a time convenient with you to come into the funeral home to make final arrangements; however, if you are not present at the facility, the funeral director will contact you by telephone to arrange a convenient time to discuss these arrangements.

 Informing a Funeral Director

 Contact us at the time of death, we are here to help and advise you and will work very hard to relive the stress and logistics in funeral planning.
 We are here to help you obtain death certificates, transport the body, and in the event pre-planning was not done, decide on burial or cremation, and arrange the funeral or memorial services.
-Our funeral director will also help you notify insurance companies of the deceased to assist with those arrangements, if need be.
+We will also help you notify insurance companies of the deceased to assist with those arrangements, if need be.
+We can be reached at (607)776-2733.

 First the Funeral Director will gather information required for the death certificate.
 This includes: